sethmichel/Trading_Data_Analysis/README.md

 ---

-### Main Bottleneck of These Models

-**Issue:** Trade data, not market data.
-I simply don't have enough raw trades to train these models better.

-**Possible Solution:** Use the auto trading bot to backtest trading on 100% of my market data from market open to market close.
-This would likely 3x my dataset at least and likely be silver quality data (as opposed to gold quality that human made trades are)

----

 ### How These Models Are Used

 Both the **auto trading bot** and the **manual trading system** use these models.